 How warm/cold: As of 6 July 2016, temperatures were as follows: Ladies' Pond 18°C; Men's Pond: 20°C; Mixed Pond: 18°C. The City of London publish temperatures on their website, along with water quality tests

 What else: Ok, they’re not technically lidos, but they're outdoor swimming, so we're bloody well including them.
-The Ladies’ and Men’s Ponds are unique in the United Kingdom in being the only life-guarded open-water swimming facilities open to the public every day of the year, although there is a lot of guidance around cold-water swimming so do check the guidelines first
+The Ladies’ and Men’s Ponds are unique in the United Kingdom in being the only life-guarded open-water swimming facilities open to the public every day of the year, although there is a lot of guidance around cold-water swimming so do check the guidelines on the website first.

 Serpentine, Hyde Park